+Move It or Lose It.
 No doubt about it, our bodies were designed to move.
-It is truly amazing to watch athletes, especially gymnasts, and see what the body can do with movement.
-Our sedentary lifestyles are a major contributor to so many people who end up with limited range of their movement.
+It’s truly amazing to watch athletes, especially gymnasts, and see what the body can do with movement.
+Our sedentary lifestyles are a major contributor to so many people who end up with limited range of movement.
 Just as water gets stagnant without moving, your body stagnates as well and loses it’s ability to move.
 Move it or lose it really sums it up.

 Movement used to be a natural part of our life, most everything we did created some form of movement.
 Now it has been replaced with our modern day conveniences.
 Years ago, you had to get up to change the channel or answer the phone, which gave you a break from sitting.
 Now, everything has devices to do the work for you, and it also keeps you from moving.
 You don’t even have the option anymore to change things manually.
-Even the new Alexa takes voice commands from across the room.
+Their are even new devices that takes voice commands from across the room.

 If you are starting on your own, it is recommended to check with your doctor.
 You may want to start with simple stretches.
 As you do, take the movement to the end of your range, just push that envelope ever so slightly; never with force or to the point of pain.
 As you continue to do this over a few days, you will find an even greater range to push against.